Atlantico (album)

 Atlantico is the fifth studio album by Italian singer-songwriter Marco Mengoni, released by Sony Music Italy on 30 November 2018.
 The album was preceded by the singles "Voglio" and "Buona vita", simultaneously released in Italy on 19 October 2018.

-After recording three albums with Michele Canova, Mengoni worked with several different producers on Atlantico, including Mauro Pagani, Rudimental, Takagi & Ketra and El Guincho.
-This resulted in a heterogeneus album, with electropop tracks as well as acoustic songs, also mixing Latin sounds and rock influences, in order to reflect Mengoni's latest trips and personal experiences.
+After recording three albums with production direction by Michele Canova, Mengoni worked with a new creative team on Atlantico, including Mauro Pagani, Rudimental, Takagi & Ketra and El Guincho as well as authorial collaboration by Mahmood, Dario Faini, Tony Maiello and Frah Quintale.
+This resulted in a heterogeneus album, with electropop songs as well as acoustic songs, including also Latin sounds and rock influences, in order to reflect Mengoni's latest journeys and personal experiences.

 A Spanish-language version of the album, titled Atlántico, was released on 18 January 2019.